 Reid F. Thompson, M.D., Ph.D.

-Dr. Thompson is an assistant professor of radiation medicine and a member of the Knight Cancer Institute's Computational Biology Program.
-He received his medical and doctorate degrees from the Albert Einstein College of Medicine and trained at the University of Pennsylvania.
-He also holds degrees in genetics and biophysical chemistry.
+Dr. Thompson, an assistant professor of radiation medicine, is also a member of the Knight Cancer Institute's Computational Biology Program.
+He obtained his medical and doctorate degrees from the Albert Einstein College of Medicine and completed his residency at the University of Pennsylvania.
+Dr. Thompson also holds degrees in genetics and biophysical chemistry.
 His clinical focus includes the treatment ofmelanoma and other skin cancers using radiotherapy, often in combination with other agents such as immunotherapy.

 Timur Mitin, M.D., Ph.D.

-Dr. Nabavizadeh specializes in caring for people with lymphoma and gastrointestinal cancers.
+Dr. Nabavizadeh specializes in lymphoma and gastrointestinal (GI) cancers.